sukrutrao/Timetabler/README.md

 This is used to parse the CSV containing the input data.
 Download from https://github.com/MyBoon/CSVparser/tree/540e3e2f46b77ea8178f90910a165695cbb6cc12.
 * PEGTL 2.2.0
 This is used to parse custom constraints.
 Download and install from https://github.com/taocpp/PEGTL/releases/tag/2.2.0.
+* googletest 1.8.0
+This is required if tests are to be run.
+Download and install from https://github.com/google/googletest/releases/tag/release-1.8.0.

 `g++` with support for C++11, using the `--std=c++11` flag, is required.